How many terms are in TGN? Tell me about the scope, contributions, and how to obtain TGN data.

-Thousands of TGN place names are added and edited every year.
-As of May 2011, the TGN contained around 992,310 'records' and1,711,110 names.
+Thousands of TGN place records are added and edited every year.
+As of March 2023, TGN contains 3,019,948 records and 5,326,236 place names (terms).

-The TGN is not currently linked to maps, although the coordinates
+On the Getty site, TGN is not currently linked to maps, although the coordinates

 While many records in TGN include coordinates, these coordinates

 are approximate and are intended for reference ("finding purposes")

 only.
 TGN is intended to aid cataloging, research, and discovery of art historical, architectural, archaeological, and other scholarly information.
 However, its thesaural structure and emphasis on historical places makes it useful for other disciplines in the broader Linked Open Data cloud.
 To combine TGN with GIS information, TGN may be linked through coreferences to existing major, general-purpose, geographic databases.

 How much information is required to identify a place in TGN?

 The logical focus of a record in TGN is a place.
 Although most records contain links and other rich data, the minimum record for each place includes a name, a place type, and a position in the hierarchy that shows its parent places (or broader contexts).
 In results displays and for matching, the name alone does not identify a place because there may be many homographs in TGN.
 For example, there are 145 inhabited places called Springfield, including the four below (from a Results List in TGN online).
 Note that recording the US state Alabama and nation alone would not identify the places; for many nations, the second-level subdivision, such as "county," is required to disambiguate the multiple Springfields.